BeloveO/alx-low_level_programming/0x05-pointers_arrays_strings/README.md

 4-print_rev.c- prints a string in reverse order 5-rev_string.c- returns a reversed string
-6-puts2.c- prints every other character in a string
+6-puts2.c- prints every other character in a string 7-puts_half.c- prints the second half of a string